jpype-project/jpype/doc/userguide.rst

   JArray(type, num_dims)(sz or sequence)

-Type is either a Java Class (as a String or a JavaClass object) or a Wrapper type. num_dims is the number of dimensions to build the array and defaults to 1.
+Type is either a Java Class (as a String or a Java Class object) or a Wrapper type. num_dims is the number of dimensions to build the array and defaults to 1.

 sz is the actual number of elements in the arrays, and sequence is a sequence to initialize the array with.

-The logic behind this is that JArray(type, ndims) returns an Array Class, which can then be called like any other class to create an instance.
+The logic behind this is that ``JArray(type, ndims)`` returns an Array Class, which can then be called like any other class to create an instance.

 Type conversion